trampgeek/moodle-qtype_coderunner/Readme.md

 number of tests and award a mark according to how many of the test cases it can handle.
 The usual exact-match grader cannot handle these situations.
-For such cases the *TemplateGrader* option can be selected in the *Grader* field of the question authoring form.
+For such cases the *TemplateGrader* option can be selected in the *Grading* field of the question authoring form, after clicking the *Customise* checkbox.
 The template code then has a somewhat different role: the output from running the expanded template program is required to be a JSON string that defines the mark allocated to the student's answer and